sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 1: Introduction

-In this room, you will learn about automation, package management, and service/application logging.
+In this room, we will learn about automation, package management, and service/application logging.

 ## Task 2: Deploy Your Linux Machine

-To complete this room, you first need to deploy and log into the associated machine.
+To complete this room, we first need to deploy and log into the associated machine.

 ## Task 3: Terminal Text Editors

+We can edit files with terminal text editors like Nano and Vim.

+`nano <filename>` can be used to open or create a file in the text editor.
+Pressing `CTRL+X` will allow us to exit nano.

+Vim is a much more advanced text editor.
+Its learning curve is higher but also includes advanced features and customizability.

 <details>

 <summary>Edit "task3" located in "tryhackme"'s home directory using Nano.
 What is the flag?</summary>

 THM{TEXT\_EDITORS}

+Navigate to "tryhackme"'s home directory and run `nano task3` to edit the file.

 </details>